DocBrown85/DocBrown85.github.io/_posts/2018-01-08-the-javascript-module-pattern.md

 The **Module** pattern relies on the concepts of *Immediatly Invoked Function Expression* and *Closure*.

-* An *Immediatly Invoked Function Expression* is a JavaScript function that runs as soon as it is defined.
+* An *Immediatly Invoked Function Expression* (*IIFE*) is a JavaScript function that runs as soon as it is defined.
-* A *closure* is a function having access to the parent scope, even after the parent function has closed.
+* A *Closure* is a function having access to the parent scope, even after the parent function has closed.

 An example of *Immediatly Invoked Function Expression* is the following: